jerome-trc/viletech-engine/doc/style.md

 - Defer to the top-level .clang-format file.

+- Annotate *all* functions with `/// @fn function_name` to make it easier to search for functions when the return type is not known.
 - Do not declare fields as `const`.
 - Enumeration variant names are in `UPPER_SNAKE_CASE`.
 - Function names are in `lower_snake_case`.